uidaholib/spec-lumber/_posts/2020-07-08-womens-recreation-wednesday---softball.md

 author: Michelle Shannon
 ---

-Welcome back to another week of Women’s Recreation Wednesday, our series covering the Women’s Recreation Association here at the University of Idaho.

 This week’s photos feature women playing softball near the University Library and Memorial Gym.
 Softball developed out of indoor baseball, which was invented in Chicago in 1887.[^1] “Women’s fast-pitch softball became an official sport of the Summer in 1996 but